kkub11/microtonal2/NOTES.md

 ---

-## Build Order (one session per item)
+## Build Order (one Claude Code session per item)

-1. `edoUtils.js` — getStepFreq, getBestApprox, computeTuningError
+Session 1 is DONE (TuningPanel exists).
+Continue from session 2.

+1. ~~`edoUtils.js` + `<TuningPanel>`~~ DONE
+2. `primeUtils.js` — isPrime, nextPrime; update PrimeSelector to support
+   custom prime input and validate entries
-2. `commaUtils.js` — parse file, monzoToCents, monzoToRatio, filterCommas
+3. `commaUtils.js` — parse commas_best.txt, monzoToCents, monzoToRatio
-3. `<TuningPanel>` — EDO input, prime toggles, tuning error table display
+   (BigInt), filterCommas by primes and edo
-4. `<TonnetzGrid>` — SVG grid with configurable axes and interval arrows
+4. `<TonnetzGrid>` — SVG grid with configurable axes and colored arrows
-5. `<CommaList>` + `<CommaDetail>` — filterable comma selector
+5. `<CommaList>` + `<CommaDetail>` — filterable comma selector wired to commaUtils; show path on Tonnetz
 6. `<ScaleBuilder>` — auto (2-prime circulation) + manual Tonnetz picker
 7. `costFunction.js` + `<CostTable>` display with param sliders
-8. `annealing.js` in a Web Worker — test with console output first
+8. `annealing.worker.js` — Web Worker with full annealing loop; posts {temperature, totalCost, snapshot?} messages; supports pause/stop
-9. `<CompositionPanel>` + `<EnergyGraph>` — wire up annealing
+9. `<CompositionPanel>` — wire up worker, EnergyGraph, SnapshotList, RuntimeEstimate, start/pause/stop controls
 10. `rhythmUtils.js` + `audioEngine.js` — score to note events to sound
-11. `<FoldedScore>` — SVG visualization
+11. `<OutputPanel>` — FoldedScore SVG, playback controls, snapshot selector
 12. Polish, accessibility, Tailwind theming

 ---

 ## Important Implementation Notes

-- **Annealing must run in a Web Worker** — it runs millions of iterations and will freeze the UI if run on the main thread.
-Use postMessage to send progress updates (current temperature, total cost) back to the main thread for the EnergyGraph.
+- **Annealing in Web Worker is non-negotiable** — runs millions of iterations, will freeze the UI on the main thread.
+Use postMessage for progress (temperature, cost) and snapshot data.
+Support pause (stop iterating but keep state) and stop (terminate worker).

+- **Snapshot system is critical** — the whole UX depends on the user being able to browse results at different temperatures.
+Each snapshot needs a full copy of scoreArray.
+At ~10,000 note events of Int16, one snapshot is ~20KB — storing 20 snapshots is fine.

-- **commas_best.txt is large** — fetch it once on app load, parse into a JS array, store in React context.
-Do not re-fetch on every render.
+- **commas_best.txt loading** — fetch once on app load, parse into a JS array, store in React context.
+The file is ~700KB.
+Parse lazily if needed.
+Do not re-fetch or re-parse on every render.

-- **Monzo arithmetic uses large integers** — numerators/denominators of
+- **Monzo arithmetic uses BigInt** — numerators/denominators of comma
-  commas like [4,-10,5,0,-1,1] can exceed Number.MAX_SAFE_INTEGER.
-  Use BigInt for ratio computation.
-Cents values are fine as Float64.
+  ratios can exceed Number.MAX_SAFE_INTEGER easily.
+Use BigInt for all ratio arithmetic.
+Cents values use regular Float64.

-- **Cost table size** — for a 20-note scale, the table is 20×20 = 400
-  entries, trivial.
-For a 52-note scale, 2704 entries, still fine.

-- **Audio scheduling** — always use audioCtx.currentTime + offset for
-  scheduling.
-Never use setTimeout for audio timing.
-Create a new AudioContext only on user gesture (browser requirement).

-- **The phase transition temperature varies** — it depends on EDO, scale, and cost function.
-The EnergyGraph should make it visually obvious where the transition is so the user can identify the sweet spot.

-- **Score array indexing** — flatten the multi-dimensional array to 1D for performance.
-Store shape separately.
-Neighbor lookup must wrap around (modular arithmetic) in each dimension.
+- **Wrapping neighbors** — neighbor lookup at position [v][i1]...[in]
+  wraps: neighbor at dimension k is [(ik + 1) % dk] and [(ik - 1 + dk) % dk].
+  This is essential for the physics to work correctly.

+- **Cost table validation** — after computing the cost table, display the actual min and max values.
+If the range is not roughly 0.1–10, prompt the user to adjust `power` or `maxPQ`.
+Jim does this manually by printing the table; the UI makes it visual.

+- **Prime > 13 warning** — commas_best.txt only covers primes 2,3,5,7,
+  11,13.
+If user adds prime 17+, warn that comma filtering is unavailable and the user must construct the scale and comma manually.

+- **Audio context on gesture** — create AudioContext only after a user click (browser security requirement).
+Never create it on page load.

+- **Score array flattening** — store as a flat TypedArray with shape metadata.
+For shape [3,4,4,4], index [v][i][j][k] maps to v*64 + i*16 + j*4 + k.
+Compute strides from shape on init.

 ---